 If you are threatened with a bad development now and will need to plan how to fight city hall in the next month or so, it's better to risk being perceived as egotistical to get the ball rolling quickly.

-To invite people to the first meeting, make some flyers, knock on the doors, or put out the phone calls.
-State your best case first--what is the most urgent problem, excluding things over which people may feel completely powerless.
+To invite people to the first meeting as you start a neighborhood association, make some flyers, knock on the doors, or put out the phone calls.
+State your best case first.
+Answer the question what is the most urgent problem.
+Exclude things over which people may feel completely powerless, such as a plant closure.
 If you have the budget, obviously you could do a mailer to each home.
 This may be the most realistic strategy in rural areas.

 If people are generally not acquainted with each other and you expect a small turnout for the first meeting, going around the room to invite everyone to respond to an ice breaker question is appropriate.
 This question might be "How did you come to live in this neighborhood?" or "If you could wave a magic wand and change one thing about the neighborhood, what would it be?"